zuri-lang/zurilang.org/src/standard/math.md

 # math
-This module contains functions and constants to make trigonometric and non-trignonometric mathematics a breeze.
+This module contains functions and constants to make trigonometric and non-trigonometric mathematics a breeze.
 The module also defines a couple of commonly used scientific and mathematical constants such as `PI`.

 ## Properties